 Labor Notes is a media and organizing project that has been the voice of union activists who want to put the movement back in the labor movement since 1979.
 Fresh off our record-breaking 2018 conference and with our book Secrets of a Successful Organizer flying off the shelves, Labor Notes’ influence is growing, and we are uniquely placed to encourage and shape a reviving, militant, bottom-up labor movement.

 We’re looking to add two to three colleagues to our team.
-Women, people of color, LGBTQ people, and speakers of Spanish or another language are strongly encouraged to apply.
+Women, people of color, LGBTQ people, speakers of Spanish or another language, and those with experience in worker center or immigrant-worker organizing are strongly encouraged to apply.
 This job is based in our New York office.
 Desired start date is ASAP.

 What you’ll definitely do: Since we are a small staff, we all play multiple roles in the organization’s planning and day-to-day functioning.
 As a Labor Notes organizer, you will: